-2.13 Government grants
+2.12 Government grants

 Government grants are recognized only when the Company has reasonable assurance that it meets the conditions and will receive the grants.
-Government grants related to assets, including investment tax credits, are recognized in the Consolidated Statement of Financial Position as a deduction from the carrying amount of the related asset.
+Government grants related to assets, including tax credits for investment and innovation, are recognized in the Consolidated Statement of Financial Position as a deduction from the carrying amount of the related asset.
 They are then recognized in profit or loss over the estimated useful life of the depreciable asset that the grants were used to acquire, as a deduction from the depreciation expense.